jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 But this is an oversimplification, and playing the scale that way does not really sound like the Blues.

-A more practical way to view the blues scale is as a series of flexible "pitch areas", rather than as specific notes.
+It can be more practical to view the blues scale as a series of flexible "pitch areas", rather than as specific notes.

-There are three main pitch areas in the blues:
+The blues often uses three main pitch areas:

 - Between 2&#x302; and 3&#x302; (spanning both major and minor thirds)
 - Between 4&#x302; and 5&#x302; (or more specifically, 4&#x302;-#4&#x302; and b5&#x302;-5&#x302;)